snamretsuek/Optima.Net/src/Optima.Net/README.md

 ## Transforming Values (Map / MapAsync)

-Use Map when you want to transform the inner value of a successful result without changing the type to another Result/<T/>.
+Use Map when you want to transform the inner value of a successful result without changing the type to another Result\<T\>.

 **Syncronous Example:**